CroPo/roguelike-tutorial-2018/part_10/README.md

 lets you either save and quit, or cancel and continue the game.

 And... that's pretty much it.
 This part is done (finally).

+## Conclusion

+Most of the things I wanted to say are already written down.
+I really lost motivation here for a short time after I spent hours and hours for serializing just to find out I won't be able to deserialize it.

+Separating the `Engine` and the `Game` took some time, too, but was not that much of a problem since I utilize a lot of `RefCell<>` values here.
+Thank the Rust devs for that.

+One more thing: I _will_ finish the Game.
+Just three parts left, and I am normally not the guy who gives up because some things won't work.